Skip to main content

 Take note of the GatewayClass name (line 5) and make sure of the controllerName on line 7.

-If the GatewayClass is created successfully you should be able to view the supported features by running
+If the GatewayClass is created successfully, you should be able to view the supported features by running

 kubectl describe gatewayclass cilium